Search Learning Area

 Being signs of God’s presence to others:

-- Every person is loved by God.
+- Every human person is unique and loved by God.

 - By our loving choices we follow Jesus’ example.

 God invites me to love and care for myself and others.
 (TCREK015)Elaborations

 Students will be invited to discover and celebrate that each of them is unique, precious and loved by God and to recognise that this is so also for every other person.
 They will explore God’s invitation to care for themselves and each other.
 Students will consider how God’s love is experienced and shared in times of happiness and of sadness.
 They will investigate decision making and explore how choices and actions affect others.
 Students will consider Jesus’ example in making loving choices that showed care and respect for all of life and will identify ways in which they can do the same.

 - Many factors help shape what people believe and how they live.